zoercai/zoercai.github.io/_posts/2014-11-17-choosing-software-engineering.md

 The percentage of women in software engineering (or in tech in general) is apparently pretty low, and there’s a lot of attention and debate over this, so much so that you can probably find at least one blog post/article published every day by someone who claims to know the “real” reason why women aren’t in tech, and what we should do to increase and keep women in tech.
 But as you know, the percentage of females in _engineering in general_ is pretty low.
 And my advice is, ignore all that - if you love coding, go for it.

 The plus side to this whole situation is a lot of companies are making special effort to hire more women in software engineering.
-Google for example has scholarships, internships, and programs especially for women, just to make sure you’re not disadvantaged in this “male-dominated field”.
+Google for example has scholarships, internships, and programmes especially for women, just to make sure we're not disadvantaged in this “male-dominated field”.
 <br><br><br>
 That’s all for now, I hope that helped you in your decision-making.
 I will write another post on my experience with second year software engineering, hopefully soon, with tips on how to prepare for the courses and what to expect.
 Meanwhile, if you have any question on software engineering or specialization choices in general, feel free to leave a comment below or message me.
 Good luck, and hopefully I will see you next year!